A few years ago, I wrote the following blog on systems. I am re-printing it as it is even more relevant now, in 2024.

 This provides a consistent level of showing we care through that medium.
 It is a system, complete with Performance Standards.

 Start with the things that matter most to your customers and your Team.
 Think of your Team as a well-oiled machine as in a sports franchise.
 Give your “players” all the tools, training, coaching they need to perform as the stars they are.

-I believe that people want to naturally do good and excel.
+People want to naturally do good and excel.
 They just make it up as best they can.
-Then bad owners blame them because they didn’t do it “their way”.
+Then bad owners blame them because they did not do it “their way.”

 If you want duplication and consistency, give people a system to follow.